DeSantis suggests he would eliminate several federal agencies, including IRS

 “So, the answer’s yes,” he said.
 “I think the IRS is a corrupt organization and I think it’s not a friend to the average citizen or taxpayer.
 And so we need something totally different.”

-“I’ve supported all of the single rate proposals, I think they would be a huge improvement over the current system and I would be welcoming to take this tax system, chunk it out the window and do something that’s more favorable to the average folks,” he added.
+“I’ve supported all of the single-rate proposals, I think they would be a huge improvement over the current system and I would be welcoming to take this tax system, chuck it out the window and do something that’s more favorable to the average folks,” he added.